tytydraco/yessleep/out/I_think_I_have_the_shitty_superpower_to_walk_the_fourth_dimension.md

 But the worst happened lately.

 You see, I have been used to having people telling me that I did or did not do something that was contrary to what I thought happened, so I learn to play meek, low profile.
 I just accepted that reality just... bends a little in small, shitty ways.
 Especially when I am having intense emotions.
 Maybe that’s just how I ought to experience life.
-Either by having a terrible memory, or by... passively and blindly stumbling through that strange forest.
+Either by having a terrible memory, or by... passively and blindly stumbling through that strange forest of probable distortions.

 What changed however, is, somehow, I thought, what if I could control this.
 After discovering a version of Minecraft that had the player able to move through a fourth dimension, something clicked.
 If all it is, is that I nudge through a continuum of worlds right by the one I fleetingly experience, maybe if I “decided” the outcome, I could use this to my advantage.